 Basic design skills for scenic, lighting, and costume design using color, grayscale, textures, and symmetry to create a strong stage presence.

-+TPA2070, Scenic Painting and Sculpting
++TPA2070, Scenic Painting and Sculpting 3 hrs., 3 crs.

-Prerequisite: \TPA1210.
+Prerequisite: TPA1210.

-This course is an introduction to the tools, materials, and techniques used to paint and sculpt scenery for the theatre.
+This course is an introduction to the tools, materials, and techniques used to paint and sculpt scenery for the